openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

 .. note::

-   The keepalived test works with IPv4 addresses only.
+   The Keepalived test works with IPv4 addresses only.

-You can adapt keepalived to your environment by either using our override mechanisms (per host with userspace ``host_vars``, per group with userspace``group_vars``, or globally using the userspace ``user_variables.yml`` file)
+You can adapt Keepalived to your environment by either using our override mechanisms (per host with userspace ``host_vars``, per group with userspace``group_vars``, or globally using the userspace ``user_variables.yml`` file)

-If you wish to deploy multiple haproxy hosts without keepalived and provide your own means for failover between them, edit ``/etc/openstack_deploy/user_variables.yml`` to skip the deployment of keepalived.
+If you wish to deploy multiple HAProxy hosts without Keepalived and provide your own means for failover between them, edit ``/etc/openstack_deploy/user_variables.yml`` to skip the deployment of Keepalived.
 To do this, set the following:

 .. code-block:: yaml

    haproxy_use_keepalived: False

-Configuring keepalived ping checks
+Configuring Keepalived ping checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenStack-Ansible configures keepalived with a check script that pings an
+OpenStack-Ansible configures Keepalived with a check script that pings an
 external resource and uses that ping to determine if a node has lost network
 connectivity.
-If the pings fail, keepalived fails over to another node and
+If the pings fail, Keepalived fails over to another node and
 HAProxy serves requests there.

 The destination address, ping count and ping interval are configurable via